Exercise advice and resources to keep fit during the coronavirus crisis

 1. Know your health

-If you have a health condition, ensure you have your prescribed medicines available.
-If you know you are susceptible to a particular ailment, for example, back pain, anxiety or low mood, listen to your body and mind and take simple steps to address these issues.
+If you have a health condition, make sure you have your prescribed medicines available.
+If you know you're susceptible to a particular ailment – for example, back pain, anxiety or low mood – listen to your body and mind and take simple steps to address these issues.

-Pilates, yoga or strengthening work may help a sore back whilst connecting with others remotely via the phone or Skype may lift the mood whilst working from home.
+Pilates, yoga or strengthening work may help a sore back, while connecting with other people remotely by phone or via online tools like Teams or Zoom may lift the mood as you work from home.

 2. Sit well

-Adopt a good sitting posture while home working, take regular breaks to stretch your legs and do desk-based exercises and stretches if you can't get up.
-The Chartered Society of Physiotherapy outline great postural tips and desk-based stretches for workers.
+Adopt a good sitting posture while home working.
+Take regular breaks to stretch your legs and do desk-based exercises and stretches if you can't get up.
+The Chartered Society of Physiotherapy has some great postural tips and desk-based stretches for home-workers.

 3. Move well and do exercise

-It's recommended that we do 30 minutes a day, five days a week, but this can be broken up into 10-minute chunks and doesn't have to be high intensity.
+It's recommended that you do 30 minutes a day, five days a week (it doesn't have to be high-intensity!) but you can break this up into 10-minute chunks.

-Going for a regular walk or taking other exercise both improves our heart and lung health and reduces the risk of type 2 diabetes and some cancers.
-It can give you an energy boost if you're flagging and improves sleep quality when needing rest.
+Going for a regular walk or taking other exercise both improves your heart and lung health and reduces the risk of type 2 diabetes and some cancers.
+It can give you an energy boost if you're flagging, and improves sleep quality when needing rest.

 Exercise has also been shown to improve concentration, mental stamina and sharpen our memory.
 All of these factors combine to help you make clear and rational decisions, deal effectively with clients and cope with business-related pressure in a fast-changing environment.